chrokh/toow-old/chapters/liskov-substitution-principle.md

 %- LSP.
 %- Similar to how Comment chapter argues that you cannot describe all semantic details with names only.

+%- Be liberal in what you accept and conservative in what you send.
+Golden rule.
+There's also another principle-name for this.

 %- Example: `string < char` or `char < string`.
 Follow up quick discussion from chapter on [generics](generics).
 Answer: SingleCharString < NonEmptyString < String.
 Output behaves covariantly, but input (in all but the constructor) is contravariant.

 %- ReadOnlyCollection implements ICollection.
 Violation of LSP with exceptions.